jamiebalfour04/SQA-Reference-Language-Runtime/README.md

 to run natively on a system with GraalVM very easily.

 It features a built-in UI editor, similar to but not as functional as the ZPE UI Editor, a command line interface and the ability to compile SQARL files directly into a binary and run them later.

+To download, agree to the terms and conditions for downloading from my website at https://jamiebalfour.scot/terms/?terms=software&type=1-zpe&file=sqarl-zpe-parser and enjoy!